-- service\timeout Time in seconds without any active request before the service exits.
+- service_timeout Time in seconds without any active request before the service exits.
 This can be overridden by the --timeout option.
 Defaults to 120 seconds. - backend Backend to use to integrate with Active Directory.
 It is responsible for providing valid kerberos tickets.
 Available selection is sssd or winbind.
 Default is sssd.
-This can be overridden by the --backend option. - sss\cache\dir The directory that stores Kerberos tickets used by SSSD.
-By default /var/ lib/sss/db/. - run\dir The run directory contains the links to the kerberos tickets for the machine and the active users.
+This can be overridden by the --backend option. - sss_cache_dir The directory that stores Kerberos tickets used by SSSD.
+By default /var/lib/sss/db/. - run_dir The run directory contains the links to the kerberos tickets for the machine and the active users.
 This can be overridden by the --run-dir option.
 Defaults to /run/adsys/.

-Backend only options
+Backend specific options